 But, the day doesn’t start the moment you stand on the stage – there is still a last mile to go.
 And some of my last-minute routines are specifically intended to help me to cope with my flurry.

 So I get up really early.
 This year my talk was at 1:40pm, and I got up around 5:45am (jet lag might have played a role too).
-I start a very deliberate routine then: I do a quick (<10 mins) but intense workout, pick my clothes, get a shave, brush and floss my teeth, shower, and do my hair.
+I start a very deliberate routine then: I do a quick (less than 10 minutes) but intense workout, pick my clothes, get a shave, brush and floss my teeth, shower, and do my hair.

 Afterwards I make myself one of those disgusting hotel coffees and go through my talk one last time, fully dressed, in the quiet of my room.